-Allmusic’s biography, which is a whopping one sentence in length,* states that Roachford was discovered by Terence Trent D’Arby, for whom the group opened at one point in 1988.
+Allmusic’s biography, which at the time of this post’s original writing was a whopping one sentence in length,* states that Roachford was discovered by Terence Trent D’Arby, for whom the group opened at one point in 1988.
 (Allmusic neglected to include that little fact to explain how Mr. D’Arby knew of the group.)
 This led to a contract with Columbia/CBS (depending on where in the world one was).

 Fairly quickly thereafter, the group’s first album, not all that surprisingly called Roachford, was released.
-Reviews of this album are not easy to find online over 30 years later; Allmusic, continuing its overly minimalistic style with regard to Roachford, called the album a “decent debut”.
+Reviews of this album are not easy to find online over 30 years later; Allmusic, continuing its overly minimalistic style with regard to Roachford, called the album a “decent debut” (again, at the time of this post’s original writing).
 The best review I can find came from British singer Beverley Knight, who, when remaking the album’s biggest hit, said:

 Roachford showed a cynical British media that British soul could also be fused with a rockier sound and not only work, but be a global hit.
 This, as well as many of his songs, influenced my own writing style.